osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 STDERR).
 If you'd rather want this information in a file, use the output redirection in your shell (`osm2pgsql ...
 2>osm2pgsql.log`).

-*Version >= 1.4.0*{: .version} Several command line options allow you to change what will be logged and how:
+Several command line options allow you to change what will be logged and how:

 {% include_relative options/logging.md %}